mozilla-releng/scriptworker-scripts/docs/scriptworkers-dev.md

-In case you want to test your changes before pushing to production or submitting a PR, you can "force push" your changes to the `dev-{script}` (e.g. `dev-beetmoverscript` or `dev-signingscript`) should you'd like to update only one worker, or the `dev` branch and it will be deployed to all `dev` workers from the [nonprod](https://console.cloud.google.com/kubernetes/workload?project=moz-fx-relengwor-nonprod-4a87&organizationId=442341870013&workload_list_tablesize=50)
+In case you want to test your changes before pushing to production or submitting a PR, you can "force push" your changes to the `dev-{script}` (e.g. `dev-beetmoverscript` or `dev-signingscript`) should you'd like to update only one worker, or the `dev` branch to be deployed to all `dev` workers from the [nonprod](https://console.cloud.google.com/kubernetes/workload?project=moz-fx-relengwor-nonprod-4a87&organizationId=442341870013&workload_list_tablesize=50)
 Kubernetes cluster.